protesilaos/my-website/_codelog/2023-06-30-notmuch-indicator-1-0-0.md

 * The fix I did that prevented the display of duplicate counters is now formalised in a tagged release.
-I observed a bug while starting from 0 emails, with 'notmuch-indicator-hide-empty-counters' set to non-nil.
+I observed a bug while starting from 0 emails, with `notmuch-indicator-hide-empty-counters` set to non-nil.
 The indicator would show multiple counters for the same search terms.
 Whereas we always want to start from a clean state.

-* The 'notmuch-indicator-refresh' is a public function that supersedes the now-deprecated private function 'notmuch-indicator--refresh'.
+* The `notmuch-indicator-refresh` is a public function that supersedes the now-deprecated private function `notmuch-indicator--refresh`.
   The difference is one of forward guidance in how we maintain the
   package: this way we tell users that the given symbol is stable and will not change without notice.